-- Define the concept of demand and supply for goods and services.[K] - b) Explain elasticity of demand and the impact of substitute and complementary goods.
+- Define the concept of demand and supply for goods and services. - b) Explain elasticity of demand and the impact of substitute and complementary goods.
 [K] - c) Explain the economic behaviour of costs in the short and long term.
-[K] - d) Define perfect, imperfect and monopolistic markets.
-[K]
+[K] - Define perfect, competition, oligopoly, monopolistic competition and monopoly.^[K]